nomyummi/simple-blog/README.md

 A demo blog that connects a frontend app (React) to a backend API (NodeJS/Express + MongoDB).
 Core functionality has been implemented (see Current features).
 Additional features may be added in the future (see Future features).

 Demo link: https://fast-refuge-07159.herokuapp.com/

+Note: Due to how the Heroku free tier works, the demo may take some time to load.
 ## Current features:
 - Get a list of all posts (/)
 - Get a single post and associated comments.
 Add comment to the post. (/post/post_number)